Chikwe Ihekweazu

 Chikwe Ihekweazu is a Nigerian epidemiologist, public health physician and the World Health Organization's Assistant Director-General for Health Emergency Intelligence and Surveillance Systems.

 Ihekweazu previously served as Director General of Nigeria Centre for Disease Control (NCDC), the agency responsible for protecting public health and safety through the control and prevention of communicable diseases in Nigeria.
 He was appointed to head the agency in August 2016 by President Muhammadu Buhari.

 Ihekweazu trained as an infectious disease epidemiologist and has worked in senior public health and leadership positions in several National Public Health Institutes, including The National Institute for Communicable Diseases South Africa (NICD), the UK's Health Protection Agency, and Germany's Robert Koch Institute (RKI).
 He has led several short-term engagements for the World Health Organization (WHO), mainly in response to major infectious disease outbreaks around the world.
 He was part of the WHO-China Joint Mission on Coronavirus disease 2019 (COVID-19).

 Early life and education

 Ihekweazu was born to Nigerian and German parents.
 His parents met while they were both studying and beginning their careers in Hamburg, Germany.
 His father was a Nigerian doctor and the mother, a German professor.
-They moved back to Nigeria in the early 1979s and Chikwe's His childhood was spent in the small university town of Nsukka where he obtained his foundational education; his secondary school education was obtained at the Federal Government College Enugu (FGCE) from 1983 to 1989.
+They moved back to Nigeria in the early 1979s and his childhood was spent in the small university town of Nsukka where he obtained his foundational education; his secondary school education was obtained at the Federal Government College Enugu (FGCE) from 1983 to 1989.

 Ihekweazu holds an MBBS from the University of Nigeria, a Diploma in Tropical Medicine from University of Heidelberg, Germany, a Masters in Public Health from Heinrich Heine University Düsseldorf, Germany, a Fellowship of the European Programme for Intervention Epidemiology Training as well as a Fellowship of the UK's Faculty of Public Health.